 Working Retirement - A situation where a participant wants to start receiving, or continue to receive, pension benefits while working.

-Generally, PBGC will not pay benefits before normal retirement age (or age 62 if the plan allows working retirement at that age) to a plan participant who is working for the plan sponsor or a related company.
+In the past, PBGC did not pay early-retirement benefits before normal retirement age (or age 62 if the plan allowed working retirement at that age) to a plan participant who was working for the plan sponsor or a related company.
+PBGC rescinded its working retirement rule as of June 1, 2021.
+A participant entitled to a retirement benefit now may receive that benefit even if still working for the plan sponsor or related company.

 Year of Service - Typically, a 12-month period of service that a plan credits to an employee for purposes of determining benefit accruals, eligibility, and/or vesting.